frontenddogma/web-development-glossary/manuscript/a.md

 : The specifying of access rights and privileges to resources, which is related to information security and computer security in general, and to access control in particular.
 More formally, “to authorize” is to define an access policy.&nbsp;[†](#w-authorization)

 Automagic
-: A blend of “automatic” and “magic,” referring to an action that’s performed automatically but also in a way as to seem magical.
+: A blend of “automatic” and “magic,” referring to an action that is performed automatically but also in a way as to seem magical.

 Automatic Semicolon Insertion
 : An ECMAScript feature in which a semicolon is automatically inserted when two statements are separated by a line ending or a closing brace (`}`), or if a line ending follows either of `break`, `continue`, `return`, or `throw` (restricted production).